06 Mar Page Rules and Social Media Laws in Qatar

 4) Putting “PTP Admin” or “permission to post” drives us crazy!
 If you had to put that then you don’t have the permission!!!
 Again, we may delete the post if it is inappropriate or against the philosophy of the page.

 5) Any member who makes inappropriate, rude or defamatory posts or comments, or any post deemed to be time-wasting posts or comments, may be removed from the page at our discretion.
+This includes posts that name companies in a negative manner.

 6) This is NOT a debate page.
 We kindly and respectfully request that no posts of an obviously religious or culturally sensitive topic be posted on the page.
 If a post thread deteriorates into a debate we will delete it.
 Members must be aware that Qatar has strict anti-defamatory laws with regards to online posts.
 All posts and comments MUST comply with Qatari Law.
 You can get (and we have several examples of this) into extremely serious trouble with the police and your employer if you post something that offends.
 JUST DON’T DO IT GUYS.
 THINK TWICE BEFORE YOU POST SOMETHING CONTENTIOUS!!!